ProjectOrangeBox/Orange2023/readme.md

 It started as a proof concept for a customer, running on just a few Raspberry Pis (model 3).
 Even the older model could efficiently serve over 1000 requests per second, winning me my first contract.

 It has been continually updated ever since.
 While I also work with other PHP frameworks, I would love to hear from you if this is the quality of code you are looking for or if you would like to learn more about this framework.
-My orange MVC framework aims to provide a unified way to access the standard MVC workflow in as few classes as possible.

 ## Unit Testing